Wind turbine: Material supply

 Permanent magnets for wind turbine generators contain rare-earth metals such as neodymium (Nd), praseodymium (Pr), terbium (Tb), and dysprosium (Dy).
 Systems that use magnetic direct drive turbines require greater amounts of rare-earth metals.
 Therefore, an increase in wind turbine manufacture would increase the demand for these resources.
-By 2035, the demand for Nd is estimated to increase by 4,000 to 18,000 tons and for Dy by 200 to 1200 tons.
+By 2035, the demand for Nd is estimated to increase by 4,000 to 18,000 tons and for Dy by 200 to 1,200 tons.
 These values are a quarter to half of current production.
 However, these estimates are very uncertain because technologies are developing rapidly.

 Reliance on rare earth minerals for components has risked expense and price volatility as China has been main producer of rare earth minerals (96% in 2009) and was reducing its export quotas.
-However, in recent years other producers have increased production and China has increased export quotas, leading to a higher supply and lower cost, and a greater viability of large scale use of variable-speed generators.
+However, in recent years, other producers have increased production and China has increased export quotas, leading to higher supply, lower cost, and greater viability of large-scale use of variable-speed generators.

 Glass fiber is the most common material for reinforcement.
 Its demand has grown due to growth in construction, transportation and wind turbines.
 Its global market might reach US$17.4 billion by 2024, compared to US$8.5 billion in 2014.
 In 2014, Asia Pacific produced more than 45% of the market; now China is the largest producer.
 The industry receives subsidies from the Chinese government allowing it to export cheaper to the US and Europe.
 However, price wars have led to anti-dumping measures such as tariffs on Chinese glass fiber.

 Wind turbines on public display

 A few localities have exploited the attention-getting nature of wind turbines by placing them on public display, either with visitor centers around their bases, or with viewing areas farther away.
-The wind turbines are generally of conventional horizontal-axis, three-bladed design, and generate power to feed electrical grids, but they also serve the unconventional roles of technology demonstration, public relations, and education.
+The wind turbines are generally of conventional horizontal-axis, three-bladed design and generate power to feed electrical grids, but they also serve the unconventional roles of technology demonstration, public relations, and education.